ayushbhavsar21/Jadoo/README.md

 **• AI Chatbot:** Developed an intelligent AI chatbot to assist customers, providing real-time responses and boosting user engagement.

 **• Interactive UI and Responsive Design:** Jadoo boasts a cutting-edge user interface that is both visually appealing and highly intuitive.
 The responsive design ensures that users have a seamless experience across all devices, whether accessing the platform on a desktop, tablet, or smartphone.
+**• Security and Trust:** Emphasizing security measures and building trust through secure payment gateways is essential for enhancing user confidence and overall satisfaction.